 In the Format sidebar, click the Arrange tab.

 With the object selected, do one of the following:

 Move an object one increment at a time: Click Forward or Backward.

-Move an object to the very top or bottom of the stack: Click Front or Back.
+Move an object to the very front or back of the stack: Click Front or Back.

 You can select multiple objects to layer them all at once.